No man is an island.

 Company In – Project In Dependencies: These apply to sequential tasks – the ones that have to be tackled according to a pre-defined logic flow.

-If you use a robust project management software solution, task dependencies and related views are always an important part of the dashboard.
+If you use a robust project management software solution, task dependencies and related views like a Gantt Chart are always an important part of the project dashboard.

 The result of the third step will be added to the change and risk management documents.